-Continues the study of grammar and vocabulary building for convenational fluency and written composition.
+Continues the study of grammar and vocabulary building for conversational fluency and written composition.
 Begins the study of short narrative writings.

-4 Intermediate Japanese II (5) CSU
+4 Intermediate Japanese II (5) UC:CSU

-Prerequisite: Intermediate Japanese 1.
+Prerequisite: Japanese 3.

 Continues the study of grammar and vocabulary building for conversational fluency and written composition.
-Continues study of short narrative writings.
-Includes study of Japanese culture.
+Continues the study of short narrative writings.
+Includes the study of Japanese culture.

-8 Elementary Conversational Japanese (2) CSU RPT 3
+Elementary Conversational Japanese (2) CSU RPT 3